mirror/dd-wrt/src/router/python/Doc/glossary.rst

       keys can be any object with :meth:`__hash__` and :meth:`__eq__` methods.
       Called a hash in Perl.

+   dictionary view
+      The objects returned from :meth:`dict.keys`, :meth:`dict.values`, and :meth:`dict.items` are called dictionary views.
+They provide a dynamic view on the dictionary’s entries, which means that when the dictionary changes, the view reflects these changes.
+To force the dictionary view to become a full list use ``list(dictview)``.
+See :ref:`dict-views`.

    docstring
       A string literal which appears as the first expression in a class, function or module.
 While ignored when the suite is executed, it is